davidsvy/hard-negative-mixing/README.md

     -dd, --dir_data         Path to directory where the Caltech256 dataset wil be stored.

-    -do, --dir_out          Path to directory where logs & checkpoints wil be stored.
+    -do, --dir_out          Path to directory where logs & checkpoints will be stored.

     -i, --img_size          Image size for training.